pew-org/pew/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/xxe096txh1fuqfag/branch/master?svg=true)](https://ci.appveyor.com/project/berdario/pew/branch/master)
 [![PyPi](https://img.shields.io/pypi/format/pew.svg)](https://pypi.python.org/pypi/pew/)

-Python Env Wrapper is a set of tools to manage multiple [virtual environments](http://pypi.python.org/pypi/virtualenv).
-The tools can create, delete and copy your environments, using a single command to switch to them wherever you are, while keeping them in a single (configurable) location.
+Python Env Wrapper is a set of commands to manage multiple [virtual environments](http://pypi.python.org/pypi/virtualenv).
+Pew can create, delete and copy your environments, using a single command to switch to them wherever you are, while keeping them in a single (configurable) location.

-Pew makes it easier to work on more than one project at a time without introducing conflicts in their dependencies.
-It is written in pure python and leverages [inve](https://gist.github.com/datagrok/2199506): the idea/alternative implementation of a better activate script.
+Virtualenvs makes it easier to work on more than one project at a time without introducing conflicts in their dependencies.

-The advantage is that pew doesn't hook into a shell, but is only a set of commands that is thus completely shell-agnostic:

-It works on bash, zsh, fish, powershell, etc.
+Pew is completely shell-agnostic and thus works on bash, zsh, fish, powershell, etc.

-Another side effect is that its code is much shorter and (hopefully) easier to understand than [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/)'s (the project upon which this is based).
-How many Python programmers know at a glance what does `"${out_args[@]-}"` do? or `eval "envname=\$$#"`?

-* Part of the conciseness of pew is thanks to inve itself: "shelling out" let us avoid to keep track of the previous environment variable values, and to create a deactivate script.

-* Part is thanks to Python libraries, like argparse.

-* Part is thanks to the stricter Python error handling.

-* Part is thanks to some [differences](#differences-from-virtualenvwrapper).

-* Part is also probably due to my objectionable taste for code layout :)

 Installation
 ------------